You checked your tracking and it says “tendered for delivery.” Your package still hasn’t shown up. So what’s actually happening here?

 The first thing you can do is contact them and tell them about your problem.

-Closest to you, they have information about your package.
+They should have information about your package.

 Go to the nearest post office: